fullstackhero/dotnet-starter-kit/README.md

 identity -> get-token

 This is a POST Request.
-Here the body of the request will be the JSON (credentials) I specified earlier.
-And also, remember to pass the tenant id in the header of the request.
+Here the body of the request will be in the form of a JWT.
+Remember to pass the tenant id in the header of the request.
 The default tenant id is `root`.

 Here is a sample CURL command for getting the tokens.